2004, 2012, 2016 Olympic Team Member

 Amanda Weir has been one of America’s most reliable sprint freestylers for the last decade.

-Her ability to come through in the clutch has gotten her on three Olympic teams and won her three relay medals (a bronze in the 4×100 free in 2012 and a pair of silvers in the 4×100 free and 4×100 medley in 2004).
+Her ability to excel under pressure has gotten her on three Olympic teams and won her three relay medals (a bronze in the 4×100 free in 2012 and a pair of silvers in the 4×100 free and 4×100 medley in 2004).
 Weir has also represented the USA at four World Championship meets, winning six medals.

 She set the American record (53.02) in the 100 free at the 2009 Worlds in Rome.
 Lest you think that’s just a supersuit-assisted fluke, Weir clocked a 53.75 in a textile suit seven years later at the 2016 Olympic Trials at the age of 30.